 These tools are useful but may not apply to every potential check.
 Some are also situational, and dependent on the needs of your organization.

 How many locations should be down before an alert is sent.
-We highly recommend the default value of “2” which provides the best balance between alert speed & accuracy.
+With a minimum of three locations, we highly recommend the default value of “2”.
+This provides the best balance between alert speed & accuracy.
 Note that setting a value of 1 location will likely result in false positives as anomalies in individual locations do occur from time to time.

 Use IP Version